Doctor Kylie Budge

 Research Theme Fellow - Urban Living,

 I research the intersections between people and technology and society.
-I have an interest in how these connections manifest to produce new knowledge about communication and cultural practices.
+I have an interest in how these connections manifest to produce new knowledge about communication and cultural practices with an emphasis on access and inclusion.
 My interests include digital and material cultures of art and design; cultural institutions, their audiences and social media; cultures of making; identity; creativity; cultural theory and theories of value.

 I am Senior Research Fellow (Urban Living & Society) investigating the creative city phenomenon by exploring the ways in which creative producers (such as artists and designers), cultural audiences, and social media contribute to the development of such spaces and places.
 I have a particular interest in the ways visual culture is used through social media such as Instagram to construct meanings of self and place.
 My work contributes to the fields of cultural studies, media and communication, and cultural geography.

 My PhD research was a qualitative study exploring the nature of the value of artist and designers’ creative practice in relation to the teaching of art and design in Australian universities.

 I have published in a range of journals, books, blogs, and other online media including Continuum, Curator: the Museum Journal, the Australasian Journal of Popular Culture, Journal of Media & Cultural Studies, International Journal of Art & Design Education, and Australian Geographer.
 I am currently writing a monograph - Art After Instagram - with Lachlan MacDowall, to be published by Routledge in late 2020.
 For a full list of my publications please click here.

 I previously worked in the GLAM sector (galleries, libraries, archives, museums), and prior to that universities in both Australia and Japan.